SinusBot/docs/docs/faq/general.md

 ### My bot eats a lot of RAM.
 Why? { #high-ram-usage data-toc-label='High RAM Usage?' }

 !!! success ""
     The sinusbot itself doesn't use lots of memory but reserves a fair amount.
 However, this doesn't count as used, so you don't need to worry about it.
-More details about memory usage on linux can be found [here](https://www.linuxatemyram.com/).
+More details about memory usage on Linux can be found [here](https://www.linuxatemyram.com/).

     The actual TeamSpeak Client instances require more RAM, from which a big part is shared between multiple instances - so again: you probably don't need to worry about it.